Table of contents

 Guess what?
 That’s precisely the channels LaGrowthMachine proposes you to send messages through!

-You just need to import your marketing qualified leads from Plezi to LaGrowthMachine, set up your sales sequences, and the tool will send messages to each one of your sales qualified leads just like if you were writing to them, easy and natural…. until you close your deal.
+You just need to import your marketing qualified leads from Plezi to LaGrowthMachine, set up your sales sequences, and the tool will send messages and follow up on each one of your leads just like if you were writing to them, smooth, easy and natural…. until you close your deal.

 3. HubSpot: When your deal is closed, congrats, you got your lead conversion.
 But as we wrote earlier, the lead generation process is not only about generating new clients but also to get a qualitative relationship with them to upsell them.